-internal generating resources in that they typically have metering and telemetry, a real-time must-offer obligation (MOO) and cannot be recalled to a neighboring balancing authority's area (BAA) for reliability purposes.
-Further, physical unit parameters (e.g., ramp rates, heat rates) are included in the CAISO's Master File and CAISO generates energy bids for RA resources if not otherwise submitted.
-Dynamically scheduled resource-specific imports are similar to pseudo-ties in that physical unit parameters are included in the CAISO's Master File and CAISO generates energy bids for RA resources if not otherwise submitted.
-There are currently 12 pseudo-ties and 32 dynamically scheduled resource-specific imports registered with the CAISO, and no other resource-specific imports are currently registered with the CAISO.
+Resource-specific RA imports have historically included only pseudo-tied or dynamically scheduled resources.
+Pseudo-tied resources23 operate like internal generating resources in that they typically have metering and telemetry, a real-time must-offer obligation (MOO) and cannot be recalled to a neighboring balancing authority's area (BAA) for reliability purposes.24 Further, physical unit parameters (e.g., ramp rates, heat rates) are included in the CAISO's Master File25 and CAISO generates energy bids for RA resources if not otherwise submitted.26 Dynamically scheduled resource-specific imports27 are similar to pseudo-ties in that physical unit parameters are included in the CAISO's Master File and

-telemetered to and deemed to be produced in an Attaining Balancing Authority Area that provides Balancing Authority services for and exercises Balancing Authority jurisdiction over the Pseudo-Tie generating unit."
+Pseudo-tie is defined as "[a] functionality by which the output of a generating unit physically interconnected to the electric grid in a Native Balancing Authority Area is telemetered to and deemed to be produced in an Attaining Balancing Authority Area that provides Balancing Authority services for and exercises Balancing Authority jurisdiction over the Pseudo-Tie generating unit."